craftcms/docs/docs/nitro/2.x/windows.md

 We highly recommend using [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701), Microsoft’s relatively new, free app that provides easy access to the various Windows shells.

-It opens PowerShell by default, which you’ll need for some Windows commands, and the Ubuntu shell you’ll want for installing and using Nitro.
+It opens PowerShell by default, which you’ll need for first installing WSL2, and the Ubuntu shell you’ll want for installing and using Nitro.
 You’d otherwise need to run “PowerShell” or “Ubuntu” separately from the start menu.

 ![](./images/windows-terminal-shell-selection.png)

 ## Filesystem Performance is Best Inside WSL2

-Running WSL2 means you have two filesystems: the Windows one you’re used to, where your home directory looks like `C:\Users\Oli`, and the Linux one where the home directory is something like `/home/[your-machine-name]`.
+Running WSL2 means you have two filesystems: the Windows one you’re used to, where your home directory looks like `C:\Users\Oli`, and the Linux one where the home directory is something like `/home/oli`.

 Each filesystem has a reference to the other: a `\\wsl$` share is available to Windows and a `/mnt` folder exists in the Linux filesystem.
 (So from the Ubuntu terminal, your Windows `C:\Users\Oli` folder is available at`/mnt/c/Users/Oli`.)

 Using the Linux mount incurs a performance penalty, so it’s best to keep your project files in the Linux volume only.
-Your Ubuntu home folder is an ideal place for projects, i.e. `/home/[your-machine-name]/dev` which is equivalent to `~/dev`.
+Your Ubuntu home folder is an ideal place for projects, i.e. `/home/oli/dev` which is equivalent to `~/dev`.
 As long as the full path to your project folder does not start with `/mnt`, you’ll get optimal performance from Nitro and Docker.

 This also means working with your files from Windows is less convenient, but you can access the Linux filesystem from Windows by accessing the `\\wsl$` share.